-- 10.1 The Bank may, on a case-by-case basis, in lieu of the ESP, ESSs and ESEL, apply the environmental and social policies and procedures of MDBs, bilateral development organizations and development finance institutions that are cofinancing the Project, provided that the Bank is satisfied that these policies and procedures are consistent with the Bank's Articles of Agreement and materially consistent with the ESP, ESSs and ESEL and that appropriate environmental and social arrangements and monitoring procedures are in place for the Project. - 10.2 Where the Bank is an implementing agency for a partnership fund, it may complement the application of the ESP with additional provisions required under the policy of the partnership fund, provided that the Bank is satisfied that these provisions are consistent with the Bank's Articles of Agreement. - 10.3 Similarly, where the Bank cofinances a Project with another MDB that adopts a results-based financing approach as described in Section 31, Results-based Financing Approaches, of the Vision Statement, the Bank may also apply the environmental and social policies of the MDB governing such approach in lieu of the ESP, ESEL and ESSs. - 10.4 In all cases described above in this Section 10, the Bank may rely on the co-financier's determination as to whether compliance with the co-financier's policies and procedures has been achieved under this approach.
+- 10.1 The Bank may, on a case-by-case basis, in lieu of the ESP, ESSs and ESEL, apply the environmental and social policies and procedures of multilateral development banks (MDBs), bilateral development organizations and development finance institutions that are cofinancing the Project, provided that the Bank is satisfied that these policies and procedures are consistent with the Bank's Articles of Agreement and materially consistent with the ESP, applicable ESSs and ESEL and that appropriate environmental and social arrangements and monitoring procedures are in place for the Project.
+This includes cofinancings of RBPs. - 10.2 Where the Bank is an implementing agency for a partnership fund, it may complement the application of the ESP with additional provisions required under the policy of the partnership fund, provided that the Bank is satisfied that these provisions are consistent with the Bank's Articles of Agreement. - 10.3 In all cases described above in this Section 10, the Bank may rely on the co-financier's determination as to whether compliance with the co-financier's policies and procedures has been achieved under this approach.
 At the same time, the Bank works with the co-financier in order to support the co-financier's due diligence and monitoring of the Project. - 11.
 Adoption by the Client of a Development Partner's Environmental and Social Policy.
 If the Client has adopted as part of its own environmental and social management system, the environmental and social policies and procedures of an MDB, bilateral development organization, development finance institution or other international organization, the Bank will permit the use of such policies and procedures under a Project, provided that the Bank is satisfied that they are consistent with the Bank's Articles of Agreement and materially consistent with the ESP, ESSs and ESEL, and that appropriate monitoring procedures are in place for the purpose.
 Application of these policies and procedures does not preclude access of Project-affected people: (a) to the Project-level grievance redress mechanism (GRM); or (b) to the Project-affected People's Mechanism (PPM) unless the Project is cofinanced and the Bank has agreed to rely on the co-financier's independent accountability mechanism (IAM).

 1 This would be the case for trust funds that may be established by the Bank in accordance with its Articles of Agreement.
-For cofinancing, see Section 10, Development Partner Co-financier's Policies, of this ESP.